 Every summer, Portland’s neighborhoods — from east to west, north to south — put on their own hyper-local parties.
 You could spend nearly every weekend exploring these retail districts while enjoying live music, food and local color.

-Travel Portland will be on-site with a visitor information booth at four street fairs this summer.
+Travel Portland often has on-site visitor information booths at street fairs throughout the summer.
 Swing by and say hi!